 Framework for Achieving Environmental Sustainable Development Goals (SDGs) provides a governance, reporting and data needs framework for transitioning Ireland towards achieving environmental targets for the SDGs.
 This will represent the first such attempt in Ireland and will establish an important benchmark for understanding future SDG requirements in the environmental area.
 This project is funded by the Environmental Protection Agency and involves two UCD academics: Professor Paul Walsh from the School of Politics and International Relations and Professor Enda Murphy from the School of Architecture, Planning and Environmental Policy.Learn more about our policy and governance researchers

 Geophysical and Earth Observation Tools for Evaluating the Condition of Slopes (GEOTECS), funded by Science Foundation Ireland and led by Associate Professor Shane Donohue, aims to develop tools that are capable of monitoring the condition of infrastructure slopes.
 Geotechnical infrastructure elements are essential parts of the transportation and flood defense networks that require sustainable, cost-effective management, while maintaining an appropriate service level to meet social, economic and environmental needs.
 Recent effects of extreme weather have highlighted their vulnerability to climatic variations, with the resulting failures impacting users, operators, and the wider economy.
-GEOTECS will link satellite ground motion data with a novel seismic geophysical approach to (a) identify regional/network scale slope instability (b) forensically analyse the internal properties and processes causing instability at the site scale and (c) monitor the development of these properties and processes, with respect to climate variation.Learn more about our built and constructed environment researchers
+GEOTECS will link satellite ground motion data with a novel seismic geophysical approach to (a) identify regional/network scale slope instability (b) forensically analyse the internal properties and processes causing instability at the site scale and (c) monitor the development of these properties and processes, with respect to climate variation.Learn more about our built environment researchers

 Land2Sea: integrated modelling of terrestrially derived and climatic impacts on freshwater and marine ecosystems, funded by the Environmental Protection Agency and led by Professor Tasman Crowe, brings together a multidisciplinary team of aquatic ecologists, ecosystem modellers, socio-cultural researchers and economists, focusing on the combined impacts of human activity and climate change on freshwater and marine systems.
 Empirical research will characterise combined effects of these stressors on multiple dimensions of biodiversity and on ecosystem processes, services and benefits.
 Findings will fill gaps in existing knowledge, which will be reviewed and complemented by expert opinion as a basis for a framework of coupled models (physical, biological and socio-economic) to predict impacts on aquatic ecosystems and ecosystem services and socio-economic and cultural benefits.
 The framework and its application to policy and management will be developed and trialed through four case study catchments with differing environmental and societal contexts: Dublin Bay, Ireland; the St Lawrence Estuary, Canada; Kosterhavet, Bohuslän, Sweden and the Tidal Elbe, Germany.
 Others working on the project in UCD include: Associate Professor Mary Kelly Quinn, Professor Michael Bruen, Professor John Brannigan, Associate Professor Ainhoa Gonzalez, and Dr. Craig Bullock.Learn more about our ecosystems and evolution researchers